bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 ---
 order: 6.5
-next_page_order: 7
+next_page_order: 6.75
 title: Automations
 top_section: Configuration
 category: automations
 ---

-**_New_** in Bridgetown 0.15: You can write automation scripts which act on new or existing sites to perform tasks such as adding gems, updating configuration, inserting code, copying files, and much more.
+You can write automation scripts which act on new or existing sites to perform tasks such as adding gems, updating configuration, inserting code, copying files, and much more.

 Automations are similar in concept to Gatsby Recipies or Rails App Templates.
 They're uniquely powerful when combined with [plugins](/docs/plugins), as an